Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 HP

-As of September 30, 2025, Helmerich & Payne's drilling rig fleet consisted of a total of 367 rigs, with the North America Solutions segment operating 223 rigs, the International Solutions segment operating 137 rigs, and the Offshore Solutions segment managing seven offshore platform rigs.
-The company's long-term strategy remains focused on innovation, technology, safety, operational excellence, and reliability, positioning it well to respond to market conditions and capitalize on future opportunities.
+As of September 30, 2025, Helmerich & Payne's drilling rig fleet included a total of 367 drilling rigs, with 223 rigs in the North America Solutions segment, 137 rigs in the International Solutions segment, and seven offshore platform rigs in the Offshore Solutions segment.
+The company had 208 active contracted rigs, with 131 under fixed-term contracts and 77 working well-to-well.
+Helmerich & Payne's long-term strategy remains focused on innovation, technology, safety, operational excellence, and reliability.

-In terms of financial performance, Helmerich & Payne reported a loss of $163.7 million for the fiscal year ended September 30, 2025, compared to an income of $344.2 million for the previous year.
-The consolidated operating revenues for fiscal year 2025 were $3.7 billion, driven by the completion of the KCA Deutag acquisition, resulting in an additional $1.0 billion of revenue during the year.
+Helmerich & Payne reported a loss of $163.7 million for the fiscal year ended September 30, 2025, compared to an income of $344.2 million for the previous year.
+The consolidated operating revenues for fiscal year 2025 were $3.7 billion, driven by the completion of the Acquisition, which contributed an additional $1.0 billion of revenue.
+The company also incurred various operating expenses, including direct operating expenses, depreciation and amortization, research and development expense, and selling, general, and administrative expenses.

-The 10-K report provides a comprehensive overview of Helmerich & Payne's operations, financial results, and strategic initiatives, offering investors and stakeholders valuable insights into the company's performance and outlook.
 As a result of these announcements, the company's shares have moved 2.45% on the market, and are now trading at a price of $26.74.
-Check out the company's full 10-K submission here.
+For the full picture, make sure to review Helmerich & Payne's 10-K report.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.